kongondo/Blog/README.md

 #### Version 2.4.5
 1. Add option to getArchives() that allows ordering of post months in descending order.
+2. Fixed *illegal offset warnings* bug in template blog-archives.php.
-2. Refactored array empty/not empty checks.
+3. Refactored array empty/not empty checks.

 #### Version 2.4.4
 1. Fixed bug that caused blog settings not to save.